 Professional Liability Insurance

 Business owners providing services should consider having professional liability insurance (also known as errors and omissions insurance).
-This type of liability coverage protects your business against malpractice, errors, and negligence in provision of services to your customers.
-Depending on your profession, you may be required by your state government to carry such a policy.
+This type of liability coverage protects your business against malpractice, errors, and negligence in the provision of services to your customers.
+Depending on your profession, you may be required by your state government to carry out such a policy.
 For example, physicians are required to purchase malpractice insurance as a condition of practicing in certain states.

 Other Types of Business Insurance

-In addition to liability insurance businesses require other types of insurance as well.
+In addition to liability insurance, businesses require other types of insurance as well.

 Commercial Property Insurance

-Property insurance covers everything related to the loss and damage of company property due to a wide-variety of events such as fire, smoke, wind and hail storms, civil disobedience and vandalism.
-The definition of “property” applies to more than just tangible physical “real” property like buildings, equipment, documents, cash and checks.
+Property insurance covers everything related to the loss and damage of company property due to a wide-variety of events such as fire, smoke, wind and hail storms, civil disobedience, and vandalism.
+The definition of “property” applies to more than just tangible physical “real” property like buildings, equipment, documents, cash, and checks.
 It can also include intangible things like lost income due to business interruption.

 Two Types of Property Insurance Policies

-- Â All-risk Property Insurance Policies- which cover a wide-range of incidents and perils.
+- Â All-risk Property Insurance Policies- which cover a wide range of incidents and perils.
 They may however have specific exclusions noted in the policy such as flooding.

 - Specific Risk Policies- which cover only specific losses.
-Examples of specific risk policies include fire, flood, theft and business interruption insurance.
-All-risk policies generally cover the major risks faced by the average small business, while specific policies are usually purchased to cover specific high risk in your particular area.
+Examples of specific risk policies include fire, flood, theft, and business interruption insurance.
+All-risk policies generally cover the major risks faced by the average small business, while specific policies are usually purchased to cover specific high-risk in your particular area.

 Home-Based Business Insurance